Mentorship and Exemplar Development

 Meet institutions in the Mentorship Program

-Based in Niamey, Niger, African Development University (ADU.)’s mission is to prepare the Sahel region’s most promising young people for ethical leadership in the public and private sectors.
-ADU has been under the mentorship program since 2018 and has received mentorship from Ashesi faculty and staff under curriculum development, counselling and coaching, executive coaching, and training workshops.
-As part of the mentorship goals, in 2021, the Collaborative is supporting ADU to develop its entrepreneurship.
-The goal is to help ADU develop its innovation lab into a premier centre for innovation and entrepreneurship for universities in the Sahel region.
+Based in Niamey, Niger, African Development University (ADU)’s mission is to prepare the Sahel region’s most promising young people for ethical leadership in the public and private sectors.
+ADU has been under the Collaborative’s mentorship program since 2018 and has received mentorship from Ashesi faculty and staff in curriculum development, counseling and coaching, executive coaching, and training workshops.
+In 2021, the Collaborative began supporting ADU to develop its entrepreneurship.
+The goal is to help the university develop its innovation lab into a premier center for innovation and entrepreneurship for universities in the Sahel region.
 Learn more about the engagement.

 Palm Institute is a private four-year liberal arts university college founded in 2012 to bridge the developmental and educational gaps between Ghana and the United States.
 During its mentorship, Palm will receive academic programming, admissions strategy support, career services development, faculty training, and student government support.
-Eight years after Palm Institute, the institution has reached a new milestone by enacting an honour system inspired by Ashesi University’s.
-Learn more about Palm’s honour system.
+In 2021, Palm Institute reached a new milestone by enacting an honor system inspired by Ashesi University’s.
+Learn more about Palm’s honor system.

 Burkina Institute of Technology (BIT) officially opened in October 2018 in Koudougou, Burkina Faso.
-The non-profit 3-year degree institution aims to educate a new generation of leaders for Burkina Faso who use their technical knowledge to create business opportunities.
-They have received bachelor accreditation for its two unique curriculums in Computer Science and Electric Engineering.
+The non-profit three-year degree institution aims to educate a new generation of leaders for Burkina Faso who use their technical knowledge to create business opportunities.
+They have received bachelor’s-degree accreditation for two unique curriculums in computer science and electrical engineering.

 Kibi Presbyterian College of Education (KPCE) is a faith-based teacher training college in Ghana.
 KPCE seeks to integrate ethics as an integral component to deliver its mandate of training competent and morally upright teachers for social change in Ghana and beyond.
 To improve student engagement practices and empower them to shape their learning experiences, KPCE began an ethics and leadership mentoring journey with the Education Collaborative.
 Learn more about their journey